- Deputy President & Registrar HOME

 Priority 2: Align curriculum offerings with demand and with teaching and research priorities

-In the last decade, UCC has seen a proliferation of programmes and modules.
+During the last decade, ucc has seen a proliferation of programmes and modules.
 Much of this growth is indicative of academic staff innovation, research strengths and a dynamic response to market demands and national skills shortages.
 While some of these new curriculum offerings have been really successful, there are a large number of programmes that are not attracting sufficient demand to make them viable.
 The objective of this priority is to ensure that our university has a strong, distinctive academic portfolio, which is coherently timetabled and is successful in attracting a diverse range of applicants.

 Review existing programme and module offerings to identify opportunities for rationalisation and potential for part-time and flexible delivery modes.

 Align programmes and modules with demand, university priorities, national objectives and organisational structures.

-Revise and enhance the regulatory framework to facilitate opportunities for credit accumulation and transfer, as well as a range of new academic pathways, including, a BPhil pathway and Professional pathways.||In preparation|
+Revise and enhance the regulatory framework to facilitate opportunities for credit accumulation and transfer, as well as a range of new academic pathways, including, a bphil pathway and professional pathways.

 Operationalise a feasibility study on the potential for centralised, personalised student timetables.